vueuse/vueuse/packages/core/useEventSource/index.md

 This will call `open()` automatically for you and you don't need to call it by yourself.

-If url is provided as a ref, this also controls whether a connection is re-established when its value is changed (or whether you need to call open() again for the change to take effect).
+If url is provided as a ref, the connection is established as soon as it's contents change.

 ### Auto-reconnection